Using SailPoint Harbor Pilot

 Limitations

-Harbor Pilot is currently in its early stages, and while it’s already capable of handling important Admin tasks, it’s still learning and evolving.
+Harbor Pilot is currently in its early stages, and while it’s already capable of handling important tasks, it’s still learning and evolving.
 It can make mistakes, so it's important to always review and validate the information it provides.

 You can use the and icons to provide instant feedback on Harbor Pilot's responses.
 SailPoint evaluates that data to refine and improve Harbor Pilot's model.